DreAymi/SAXS_reconstruction/README.md

 # User Guide

 ------
-**Please attention**:
+**Attention**:
-     When you download this project on github, there are three model files in the 'model' directory named with model.ckpt*.
+     When you download this project on github, there are three model files in the 'model' directory named with model.ckpt\*.
-     They are too large to download successfully.
-You need to click those files in github, and download them manually, then put them in the 'model' directory.
+     The files are too large to download to be included in the zipped file.
+You need to download the models file mannually, then put them in the 'model' directory.
 -------

 1. Environment requirement and installation: